abunchofnerds-25/ccollections/README.md

 ## 13. LRU Cache - `clrucache`

+A cache stores the results of expensive operations so that repeated requests for the same input return immediately without redoing the work.
+An LRU (Least-Recently-Used) cache has a fixed capacity; when it is full and a new entry needs to be added, the entry that has gone the longest without being accessed is evicted first.
+This keeps frequently requested results in memory and lets old, rarely used ones fall out automatically.

-`clrucache` is a fully thread-safe generic LRU (Least-Recently-Used) cache backed by a hash map for O(1) lookup and a doubly-linked list for O(1) eviction.
-When the cache is full, inserting a new entry evicts the least-recently-used live entry first, optionally notifying the caller via an eviction callback.
-An optional remote getter and setter integrate the cache transparently with an external backing store; a database, a network service, or any other source.
+`clrucache` is a thread-safe LRU cache backed by a hash map for O(1) lookup and a doubly-linked list for O(1) eviction.
+It supports optional remote getter and setter callbacks to integrate transparently with an external backing store such as a database.

 **Header:** `#include <clrucache.h>`